This country-specific Q&A provides an overview to intellectual property law in United Kingdom.

 In basic terms, there are two systems pursuant to which a patent may be granted covering the UK: the national system and the European Patent Convention (EPC) system.
 Either system may be preceded by, or may act as the receiving office for, an application under the international system through the World Intellectual Property Office (WIPO).
 Whichever system is employed, the patent that is granted is national in scope; European patents are, at present, filed as a single European application, but granted by the European Patent Office as a bundle of national designations.

 As it can take some years after the patent has been filed in order to obtain regulatory approval for a pharmaceutical or plant protection product, supplementary protection certificates (SPCs) are available to extend the term of patent protection by up to five years in qualifying circumstances.

-Confidential information may include know-how and trade secrets.
-Its status may be protected by an obligation of confidentiality arising under the common law or because of specific contractual terms (for example in employment contracts and non-disclosure agreements).
+The status of information as secret or confidential may be protected by an obligation of confidentiality arising under the common law or because of specific contractual terms (for example in employment contracts and non-disclosure agreements).

 Registered trade marks

 A mark or sign may be registered as a UK trade mark or a European Union trade mark if it is capable of distinguishing the goods or services of one undertaking from those of another, and of being represented on the register.
 It must also not be devoid of distinctive character or exclusively indicate the kind, quality, quantity or other characteristics of the goods or services.
 A mark which does not immediately appear to have distinctive character can acquire distinctiveness through use.